radiantlogic-v8/documentation-ia-selfmanaged/README.md

 ## Introduction

-This repository holds the documentation for the installation, the configuration and the run of Identity Analytics when installed as self-managed.
+This repository holds the documentation for the installation, the configuration and the run of Identity Analytics when installed using docker-compose and the the CLI.
 The documentation is used as an input to build the documentation [https://developer.radiantlogic.com/](https://developer.radiantlogic.com/)

 ## Repository Structure